 In addition to reaching the general public and large numbers of minority populations, recipients of HOME funds need to perform specific outreach efforts to those who would benefit from the assisted units but may not know how to apply.
 ADOH monitors HOME recipients' marketing efforts to key community places including: local community organizations, places of worship, social service centers, employment centers, medical service centers and fair housing groups/advocate agencies.

-If any area of affirmative marketing is not being performed, ADOH compliance staff works with management and/or ownership on working toward meeting all requirements as to be in good standing when it comes to affirmative marketing, fair housing and minority outreach.
+If any area of affirmative marketing is not being performed, ADOH staff provides technical assistance to management and/or ownership as they work toward compliance with affirmative marketing, fair housing and minority outreach requirements.

 Minority Business Outreach